 That could mean no overdraft fees, no account minimum fees, atm fees, and no foreign transaction fees.
 Sounds good, right?
 More people are moving away from traditional checking and savings accounts, in favor of “deposit accounts,” which let you keep access to your cash while simultaneously earning a higher interest rate.

-How To Close a Bank Account
+Step 2.
+Close Your Bank Account

 In order to move your cash to a from one bank to another, or into a deposit account, you’ll need to close your old account.
 While this process can seem daunting, three easy steps will help you break up with your old bank once and for all.